jamesc-gh/Goroutines/README.md

 # Goroutines
 Golang concurrency example with the Twitter streaming API, using goroutines, channels (buffered and non-buffered), waitGroups, and context.

+Note, that there are certainly more optimal ways to do this processing.
+I used this approach only for demonstration purposes, to maximize the use of various concurrent programming techniques.

 Sample output-
 ```
 go run .